 The Land Trust encourages landowners to fully or partially donate the value of conservation easements to the program; this leverage amount is a conservative estimate of value we expect to see donated by landowners.
-USFWS has committed cash toward restoration/enhancement projects.
+USFWS has committed \$51,000 in cash and in-kind assistance toward restoration/enhancement projects.